ModanwalPriti06/AWS-CLoudComputing-Notes/README.md

 9. PostgreSQL (Port 5432) – PostgreSQL database connections.
 10. DNS (Port 53) – Domain Name System (converts domain names to IP addresses).

 # How to SSH into EC2 instance?
-(Accessing EC2 Instances)
+(Accessing EC2 Instances in remote machine)
 SSH allow you to connect and control/access a remote machine.

 - goto EC2 dashboard